jakubvalenta/tv-series-tools/README.md

 Then call:

 ```
-tv-series-find-episode-ids -i my_series.txt -o my_episode_ids.txt
+tv-series-find-episode-ids -i my_series.txt -o my_episodes.csv
 ```

-Episode IDs for all the TV series mentioned in `my_series.txt` will be written to `my_episode_ids.txt` like this:
+Episode IDs for all the TV series mentioned in `my_series.txt` will be written to `my_episode_ids.csv` like this:

 ```
-2510426
+2510426;"Title of the episode"
-2580386
+2580386;"Title of the episode"
-2639284
+2639284;"Title of the episode"
-2545702
+2545702;"Title of the episode"
-2639288
+2639288;"Title of the episode"
 ```

 ### 2. Download subtitles for passed IMDB IDs